이 페이지는 한국어와 영어로 제공됩니다. This page is available in English and Korean.

 "What do you enjoy?"
 Sometimes that question feels impossibly big.
 You used to have answers, but right now your mind draws a blank.
 That doesn't mean you've lost your preferences.
 It means the pathway to that information has narrowed. "좋아하는 게 뭐예요?"라는 질문이 너무 크게 느껴질 때가 있어요. 예전엔 대답할 수 있었는데, 지금은 머릿속이 비어 있는 것 같을 때. 그건 당신이 취향을 잃어버린 게 아니에요. 지금은 그 정보에 접근하는 통로가 좁아져 있는 거예요.

 This resource isn't asking you to find something big and joyful.
 It's about noticing, one small sensation at a time, what feels "not unpleasant."
 In psychology, this practice is called savoring.
-This series explores savoring from different angles.
+This series explores savoring from several angles.
 The first one starts with sensation. 이 자료는 크고 즐거운 무언가를 찾으라는 게 아니에요. 아주 작은 감각에서, "이건 싫지 않다"를 하나씩 모아보는 연습이에요. 심리학에서는 이걸 음미하기(savoring)라고 불러요. 이 시리즈에서는 음미하기를 여러 방향에서 연습해볼 거예요. 첫 번째는 감각에서 시작해요.

-🔬 How This Practice Works이 연습의 원리
+How This Practice Works이 연습의 원리

 In psychology, savoring means intentionally noticing a positive experience and extending the time you spend with it (Bryant & Veroff, 2007). 심리학에서는 긍정적인 경험을 의도적으로 알아차리고, 그 경험에 머무르는 시간을 늘리는 것을 음미하기(savoring)라고 해요 (Bryant & Veroff, 2007).